The tech stack audit checklist

 - When a report looks wrong, do you know where to check?

-3. Integrations — what's held together with tape
+3. Integrations: what is held together with tape

 - Which connections are manual exports, copy-paste, or a fragile script?